 - Malta visa for medical purposes – a medical report and a medical attestation or document issued by the Maltese hospital or doctor are solicited.

 No matter the type of visa you need, you can rely on our Maltese immigration lawyer for support and legal advice.
 Our specialists can also help you apply for a residence permit in Malta or Malta citizenship.
+If you need a digital nomad visa in Malta, contact us for legal assistance.

 What is a tourist Schengen visa?

 The tourist Schengen visa is issued to third-country citizens who want to visit the Schengen states.
 This kind of visa has a validity of no more than 90 days and it can be issued for a single or for multiple entries.
-However, an extension can be solicited if it is the case.
+However, an extension can be solicited if that is the case.

 Malta Global Residency Programme